-December 5, 2023
+December 6, 2024

-This Management's Discussion and Analysis (MD&A) of the financial performance of the Public Employees' Retirement System of Nevada (System or PERS) provides an overview of the System's financial activities for the year ended June 30, 2023.
-The MD&A is designed to focus on comparative analysis of the last resulting changes and currently known facts.
+This Management's Discussion and Analysis (MD&A) of the financial performance of the Public Employees' Retirement System of Nevada (System or PERS) provides an overview of the System's financial activities for the year ended June 30, 2024.
+The MD&A is designed to focus on comparative analysis of the last two years, current year's activities, resulting changes and currently known facts.
 Readers are encouraged to consider the information presented in conjunction with the financial statements as a whole, which follow the MD&A.